 Book Review: The Recipe: A Fable for Leaders and Teams by Amilya Antonetti

-Entrepreneur and CultureIQ are searching for the top high-performing cultures to be featured on our annual list.
+We're searching for top company cultures to be featured on our annual list.
 Think your company has what it takes?
-Click here to get started.Headed to the beach?
+Apply Now »Headed to the beach?
 Here's one business book you can toss into your beach bag and enjoy reading by the ocean or the pool.
 It's a light one with a big message.

 Generally, I'm not into fables because they tend to be "one concept" books.
 However, The Recipe: A Fable for Leaders and Teams by Amilya Antonetti is not a one-concept fable.
 It's much meatier than Who Moved My Cheese? and has a pretty good Tips and Exercises section at the end.
 I also found it to be useful for both individuals (which of these characters is me?) as well as for team leaders (which of these characters are my employees?).

 The story involves sons of the "Givvantake" family who inherit a bakery from their deceased parents.
 As often happens in real life, each of the brothers brings his own special talents, bad habits and familial history with him into this new task of running the bakery.
 While women may initially balk at the absence of a sister ... no worries, the level-headed female guide through the book more than makes up for all the testosterone.

 For managers, it would be interesting to see if not only you but also members of your team could recognize themselves in any of the characters.
 I personally saw bits of my own bad habits in a couple of the characters, and there were some I definitely identified better with than others.
 What it boils down to is that there are potentially six types of team members:

 I actually think that if you are leading a team through difficult times, you should put both The Recipe and Chip and Dan Heath's Switch into your beach bag.
 Between the two of these books, you should be able to get your team moving in the right direction.